Rabies is a deadly virus spread to people from the saliva of infected animals. The rabies virus is usually transmitted through a bite.

 Wash your wound gently and thoroughly with soap and generous amounts of water.
 This may help wash away the virus.

 If the animal that bit you can be contained or captured without causing more injury, do so.
 Do not kill the animal with a blow or a shot to the head, as the resulting injuries may make it difficult to perform laboratory tests to determine whether the animal has rabies.

 Tell your doctor that you have captured the animal that bit you.
 Your doctor may then contact the local health department to determine what to do with the animal.

 At the time a rabid animal bites you, there's no way to know whether the animal has transmitted the rabies virus to you.
 For this reason, treatment to prevent the rabies virus from infecting your body is recommended if the doctor thinks there's a chance you have been exposed to the virus.

-There is no specific treatment for rabies infection.
+There's no specific treatment for rabies infection.
 Though a small number of people have survived rabies, the disease is usually fatal.
-For that reason, anyone thought to have been exposed to rabies receives a series of shots to prevent the infection from taking hold.
+For that reason, if you think you've been exposed to rabies, you must get a series of shots to prevent the infection from taking hold.

 Treatment for people bitten by animals with rabies

 If you've been bitten by an animal that is known to have rabies, you'll receive a series of shots to prevent the rabies virus from infecting you.
 If the animal that bit you can't be found, it may be safest to assume that the animal has rabies.
 But this will depend on several factors, such as the type of animal and the situation in which the bite occurred.